White Tiger (Ava Ayala): Powers and abilities

 The White Tiger amulet augments Ava Ayala's physical abilities to superhuman levels.
-Additionally, she possesses sharp claws and is trained in martial arts.

-After becoming a permanent host of the Tiger God, the White Tiger amulets fused with her body, which further empowered her and gave her the ability to generate a mystical jade colored aura which she can use to enhance her attacks, particularly infusing it with her claws.
+She also possesses sharp claws and is trained in martial arts.
+Ava later became the permanent host of the Tiger God, augmenting her powers.
+She also gained the ability to generate a mystical green aura which she can use to enhance her attacks, particularly infusing it with her claws.

 Reception

 Critical response

 Adam Barnhardt of ComicBook.com called Ava Ayala a "fan-favorite Avengers character," writing, "While mystical at heart, White Tiger has often found herself as one of the street-level characters Marvel fans have long hoped to see in live-action."
 Evan Lewis of MovieWeb ranked Ava Ayala 6th in their "10 Female Characters the MCU Should Introduce in Future Phases" list, saying, "She would be refreshing and bring something new to the table."
 Megan Nicole O'Brien of Comic Book Resources ranked Ava Ayala 8th in their "Every Member Of The Daughters Of Liberty" list, Daniel Kurland while ranked her 15th in their "15 Obscure Marvel Characters Who Deserve Their Own Movie" list.
 Jack Walters of Screen Rant called Ava Ayala the "White Tiger that most Marvel fans know and love from the comics."